jez/blog/_posts/2025-12-29-shipped-email-tips.md

 This one is harder to be mechanical about, because there are weak verbs everywhere, and realistically we don't have time to audit all of them before sending an email.
 That being said, something to watch out for: verbs like _is_, _does_, or _has_ paired with an adjective or adverb often simplify to the verb form of the adjective or adverb.

 For more mechanical tips to improve writing, I recommend the whole of Chapter 10, "Bits & Pieces" from _On Writing Well_ (quoted above).
 The whole book is worth a read, but much of it avoids prescribing a solution, in favor of outlining principles.
 (In fact I've avoided focusing on the principles because I think it does a much better job of that than I'd ever do.)
-But if you're just looking for quick tips, "Bits & Pieces" the place to start.
+But if you're just looking for quick tips, "Bits & Pieces" is the place to start.